Macartney-Christopher/5-Axis-Camera-Position-Control/Software.md

     ...
     int zoomStepSpeed = (Serial.read() << 8) + Serial.read();
 ```
 &nbsp;&nbsp;&nbsp;The data was not receiving properly with the Nano 33 IoT.
 After further testing, all the ```int```'s had to be changed to ```int16_t```'s to explicitly convert it to a 16 bit integer.
-That would be due to the Nano 33 IoT being configured slightly differently than the Nano.
+That is due to the Nano 33 IoT being configured slightly differently than the Nano.

 ### Adding Multi-Button Functions
-Isaac879 can get the state of the Xbox Controller buttons using, for example:
+&nbsp;&nbsp;&nbsp;Isaac879 can get the state of the Xbox Controller buttons using, for example:
 ```c++
 if ((lastwButtons & UP_BUTTON) < (state.Gamepad.wButtons & UP_BUTTON))
 ```
-The above simply checks if the last button pressed corresponds to the Up button on the D-Pad.
+&nbsp;&nbsp;&nbsp;The above simply checks if the last button pressed corresponds to the Up button on the D-Pad.
-To add a multi-button function there  needs to be a toggle button which allows the user to use other buttons for different actions.
+&nbsp;&nbsp;&nbsp;To add a multi-button function there  needs to be a toggle button which allows the user to use other buttons for different actions.
 Let us set the Y Button as the toggle button.
 When pressed we can switch a bool value:
 ```c++
 if ((lastwButtons & Y_BUTTON) < (state.Gamepad.wButtons & Y_BUTTON)) { //if Y Button is pressed